mcroydon/rusticle/README.md

 # License

-Rusticle is released under t MIT license.
+Rusticle is released under the MIT license.